madsjoyce/Data-Analytics-Power-BI-Report/README.md

 ---

-# Milestone 5: Creating an Executive Summary Page
+# 5: Creating an Executive Summary Page

 ## Copying and Arranging Cards: